Cliffia123/LocLoc/README.md

 ```

 ### Models
-You can download the models for evaluation in [GoogleDrive](https://drive.google.com/drive/folders/1yBVYvyFSPdbkJxC57ooW-KdSC4s7GYVz?usp=share_link).
+You can download the models for evaluation soon.

 ### Inference
 It is a script example.
 You can change data_path and models positions according to your directory.